uwine4850/foozy/docs/en/database/sync_queries.md

 __Update__
 ```
-Update(tableName string, params []dbutils.DbEquals, where []dbutils.DbEquals) ([]map[string]interface{}, error)
+Update(tableName string, params map[string]any, where []dbutils.DbEquals) ([]map[string]interface{}, error)
 ```
 Executes an UPDATE sql query.
-The parameter ``params`` is an array of dbutils.DbEquals structures where key is column and value is new the value of this column.
+The ``params`` parameter is the data to update, where the key is equal to the column name and the map value is the new value of the selected column.
 The ``where`` parameter is an array of dbutils.DbEquals structures that is responsible for the condition.